19 January 2024

 "Of course, this would be the first step on our journey to a full workforce to meet the growing needs of service users.
 There is more we can do, including resolving the incompatible relationship between work permits and CORU registration, training more optometrists in Ireland, and ensuring the multidisciplinary team can meet demand.
 FODO Ireland will be working on all these issues throughout 2024."

-Read the FODO Ireland consultation submission
+Read the FODO Ireland consultation submission.

-Read more about the critical skills employment permit
+Read more about the critical skills employment permit.

-Read more about Labour Market Needs Test
+Read more about Labour Market Needs Test.

 Please note: This item was update in March 2024 following clarification from DETE - Optometrists have not yet been formally added to the list; optometrists are eligible for the Critical Skills Employment Permit where the employment attracts a salary of over €64,000.

-Subscribe
+Subscribe to

 Press enquiries

 Media enquiries should be directed to [email protected] or call 01247 9972.

 We are happy to put you in touch with our expert policy advisers who can comment on a variety of issues.